June signals the beginning of the peak safari season, although the high visitor numbers of July and August are still a month away.

-Places to consider for your June safari in Africa
+Places to consider for your June safari

 June is a great time to visit the Greater Kruger National Park in South Africa, especially in the early weeks of the month – before the onset of local school holidays and the prime international safari season.
-We recommend the private reserves on the western edge of the park, where privacy and lack of crowds adds to the experience, and excellent guiding increases your chances of spotting the Big 5 (lions, leopards, elephants, rhinos and buffalos).
+We recommend the private reserves on the western edge of the park, where privacy and lack of crowds add to the experience, and excellent guiding increases your chances of spotting the Big 5 (lions, leopards, elephants, rhinos and buffaloes).

-Also in South Africa, we also highly recommend a safari to Madikwe Game Reserve in June.
-Not only is this a malaria-free area, it is also an excellent place to spot the Big 5 and other sought-after species such as cheetahs, wild dogs and brown hyenas.
+Also in South Africa, we highly recommend a safari to Madikwe Game Reserve in June.
+Not only is this a malaria-free area, but it is also an excellent place to spot the Big 5 and other sought-after species such as cheetahs, wild dogs and brown hyenas.

 June is also a great time to visit just about anywhere in Botswana.
-The annual floodwaters are seeping into the Okavango Delta from their origin in the Angolan highlands, and although they are not yet at their peak, there is enough water to experience the magic of this water wonderland.
+The annual floodwaters are seeping into the Okavango Delta from their origin in the Angolan highlands.
+Although they are not yet at their peak, there is enough water to experience the magic of this water wonderland.
 The drying up of temporary water sources from rainy season downpours throughout Botswana means that wildlife is starting to congregate at permanent water sources such as the Chobe River and perennial rivers feeding the northern floodplains.

-In Zambia, floodwaters from the annual deluge of rain that makes much of the country tough to access for 4-5 months of the year have receded and areas such as the Luangwa Valley and Kafue National Park are now open for business.
+In Zambia, floodwaters from the annual deluge of rain that makes much of the country tough to access for 4-5 months of the year have receded, and areas such as the Luangwa Valley and Kafue National Park are now open for business.
 The seasonal bush camps of South Luangwa National Park are a particular treat for seasoned safari-goers and walking safari enthusiasts.